-The following is a neat little experiment whose result may be counterintuitive to some of those who embrace the “all bodies fall the same way inside earth’s gravity” ‘doctrine’ without quite understanding it.
+The following is a neat little experiment, the result of which may be counter-intuitive to some of those who embrace the “all bodies fall the same way inside earth’s gravity” doctrine.

-Remember, in old ages long ago people thought that a feather does not fall as fast to the ground as a cannon ball.
-Nowadays, people are so much smarter, well, at least they feel so much smarter, and they know that the feather only falls slower due to the air resistance.
-This has become somewhat of a 'doctrine' in the sense that many who 'know' it do actually not really understand the underlying reasons.
-In result, they are surprised by the nifty little experiment in the linked video: The wooden angle reaches the table long before the ball does not only because they start out a little different but also because the tip of the plank accelerates faster than the freely falling ball (See the golf tee?
-It Immediately separates from the ball and speeds downwards, leaving the ball behind.).
+Remember, in ages long ago people thought that a feather does not fall as fast as a cannon ball.
+Nowadays, people are so much smarter, at least they feel so much smarter, and they know that the feather only falls slower due to air resistance.
+This has become somewhat of a doctrine in the sense that many do not really understand the underlying reasons.
+They are surprised by the nifty little experiment in the linked video: The wooden angle reaches the table long before the ball does, not only because they start out a little different, but also because the tip of the plank accelerates faster than the freely falling ball (See the golf tee?
+It Immediately separates from the ball and speeds downward, leaving the ball behind.).

-It is a very simple set-up and a good idea for a project that can involve small children.
-Older ones may be able to calculate the required lengths of the wooden angle's arms and so on.
+It is a simple set-up and a good idea for a project that can involve children.
+Older ones may be able to calculate the required lengths of the wooden angle's arms.
 If the video should not be embedded correctly, you may have to surf to it on the MIT website.

-And afterward: Who comes up with the shortest and most philosophical reason for why the ball ends up in the cup?
+And here is the new 'didactic challenge': Who comes up with the shortest and most philosophical reason for why the ball ends up in the cup?